By Gael Hannan and Joanne Deluzio

-Editor’s Note: This blog was originally published in the Better Hearing Consumer in February 2013.
-However, in view of recent upheaval in opinion about how hearing health should be delivered, we find it still pertinent today.
-In the preceding blog, How I Learned to Love My Audiologist, I had talked about my ideal hearing health professional – someone who is client-centered and trainable.
+Editor’s Note: Last week, in How I Learned to Love My Audiologist, I talked about my ideal hearing health professional – someone who is client-centered and trainable.
 And I’ve been lucky to find a couple of those in my lifetime.
 However, my favorite audiologist is not my provider, but my friend and colleague Joanne DeLuzio.
-We share a passion for hearing health advocacy and once drove through a blizzard for a weekend writing retreat to start a book (which, in a nutshell, we never finished, so let’s just move on).
+We share a passion for hearing health advocacy and once drove through a blizzard for a weekend writing retreat to start a book (which, in a nutshell, is not finished so let’s just move on).
+This blog is culled from our recent editorial for the Canadian Hearing Report.

 In 2003, we gave a presentation at the HLAA convention in Atlanta.
 “Me and My Audie” looked at the importance of the consumer-audiologist partnership and, although the turnout was poor – we were competing with an ice cream social – the workshop participants who did attend applauded our message: